Kanttiinit/cli/README.md

-    *                    Search restaurants by restaurant or area name. geo <address>        Query restaurants by your address. set-lang <language>  set and persist the preferred language (accepted values are fi and en)
+    *                    Search restaurants by restaurant or area name. geo <address>        Query restaurants by your address. set-lang <language>  Set and persist the preferred language (accepted values are fi and en).
 ```

 ## Examples